 Alex Leventhal has been an MBA Admissions consultant since 2005.
 As one of the most experienced professionals in the industry, he has helped hundreds of applicants achieve their goal of acceptance into a highly-ranked MBA program.
 He has been featured in The Wall Street Journal, Business Week, Poets & Quants and other top publications.
+Alex has been named one of the industry’s Top 10 Consultants by Poets & Quants in both years they have compiled their annual global rankings.

 Prior to his work as an Admissions Consultant, Alex worked as a management consultant and held various VP of Marketing positions working for companies such as Johnson & Johnson and Siebel Systems.
 Alex has worked in both the United States and Europe, and currently enjoys working with clients from Boston to Brussels to Beijing.